Vanilla-Kattleya/vm-image/README.md

 # Vanilla OS VM Image

-Containerfile for building a Vanilla OS Desktop+VM image.
+Containerfile for building a Vanilla OS Plasma+VM image.

-This image is based on top of [`vanillaos/desktop`](https://github.com/Vanilla-OS/desktop-image/pkgs/container/desktop) and offers the default Vanilla OS Desktop experience with GNOME and VM tools pre-installed.
+This image is based on top of [Plasma Image](https://github.com/Vanilla-Kattleya/plasma-image/pkgs/container/plasma) and offers the Vanilla OS Desktop experience with KDE Plasma and VM tools pre-installed.

 ## Build